kmarv/ReactCarouselV2/README.md

 ## Usage

-> import the carousel component
-> pass values to the props (delay , children)
+import the carousel component and pass values to the props (delay , children)

 #### Example
 ```